ONLINE PSYCHOLOGY CLASS: A CHRISTIAN PERSPECTIVE

-High School graduation is just around the corner.
-There’s an important elective your children need before they leave for college.
+High School graduation is around the corner and there’s an important elective graduates need before they leave for college.
 Psychology is one of the first classes students take in college and one of the most worldview-challenging classes they’ll take.

-Year after year, students rate Psychology: A Christian Perspective as their favorite High School class.
+Year after year, students rate Psychology: A Christian Perspective with Dr. Tim Rice as their favorite High School class.

-Dr. Rice’s online lectures help students take their Christian worldview to Psychology class.
+Dr. Rice’s class makes students better apologists who can confidently bring the Christian worldview to Psychology class.
 Students complete a CLEP-level introductory psychology course – with a distinctly Christian perspective.
 More importantly, students learn that the Christian worldview is the most logical, internally consistent, and meaningful paradigm for understanding the big questions about the Mind.

 After all, it is God’s grandest creation.

 Fall 2022 Registration Now Open.
 Classes start August 24, 2022.
 Fall Break: October 3 – 7.
 Thanksgiving Break November 21 – 25.
 Live classes meet on Wednesdays at noon Eastern Time.
 Final Week: December 12 – 16.
 Space is limited.
 Self-paced option with recorded lectures are also available.

 Flexible Options for Homeschoolers, Co-ops, and Christian Schools

 Live Classes meet Wednesday at Noon Eastern Time.